Welcome to the future of visual collaboration.

 Operation:

 This works automatically in the background.
-You just need to arrange your content logically on the board, as you would for a human viewer.
+You only need to arrange your content logically on the board, as you would for a human viewer.

 What is this?